arm61/Jeff/docs/src/index.md

 Jeff is a [Julia](https://julialang.org) package for the analysis of neutron and X-ray reflectometry.
 Currently, Jeff is being developed by [Andrew](#Authors) as a way to:
 1. Learn to program in Julia
-2. Utilise a more full probabilistic analysis paradigm for reflectometry
+2. Utilise more fully a probabilistic analysis paradigm for reflectometry

 There is no promise of long-term support.